JayawanthRh/JayPortfolio/README.md

-# JayPortfolio - Personal Portfolio / Digital Resume / Online CV
+# Personal Portfolio / Digital Resume / Online CV

 ## Professional Summary
 A dynamic and responsive personal portfolio website designed to showcase professional experience, technical skills, and software engineering projects.
 This digital resume serves as a centralized hub for potential employers and collaborators to view my qualifications and work history.